 The origin of the word coffee, according to the BBC (https://www.bbc.com/news/magazine-22190802), is the name for wine in Yemeni--Qahwa.

 Coffee, like tea in China, was consumed by Sufi monks to help them pray longer.
 Unlike the other weeks where most ingredients are impossible to find, coffee is readily available in Seoul.

-My husband searched online and found a coffee shop nestled on a quiet Seoul backstreet.
-The owner brought out a small bag of green coffee beans from Yemen, which he roasted in front of us.
-He advised us to wait before using the beans, and so it became part of Sunday breakfast.
-The coffee was a little sour, but had a real kick, and you could almost imagine monks sipping on it before prayer.
+We found a coffee shop on a quiet Seoul backstreet.
+The owner brought out a small bag of green coffee beans from Yemen.
+He roasted them in front of us, but told us to wait before drinking.

 Yemeni food had a few similarities with Afghan and middle-eastern food: rice and meat slowly cooked together; Hawaij spice made of coriander, turmeric, cardamon, cloves, and cumin.
 However, according to the Oxford Companion to Food, Yemen’s large population and geographic isolation, means that Yemeni cuisine is more influenced by the sea (India and Indonesia) than the land.